Giftbit/Lightrail-API-V2-Docs/docs/use-cases.md

 #### Important Notes:

 - **metadata**: Both `purchasingContactId` and `purchaseCount` are extremely important to include for referrals to work.
-This is the glue between the referral code `redemptionRule`, and _referrer_ and _referred_ user receiving their offers.
+This is the glue between the referral code `redemptionRule`, and is required for both the referrer (existing user) and the referred (new user) to receive their referral offers.
 - You can use `"simulate": true` to test the `checkout` request above and see the discount if you wish to show the discounted savings to the user before submitting the transaction.

 ### Step 7: Paying Referrers

-When the the request to `checkout` is submitted and you receive a successful response you’ll then want to call your internal system to kick off the request to credit the `Value` set up earlier for the referrer (`referring-jamie-referral-code-id`).
+When the the request to `checkout` is submitted and you receive a successful response you’ll then call your internal system to credit the `Value` set up earlier for the referrer (`jamie-referral-code-id`).

 Here is a pseudo-code version of that call: